vangelov/saganario/README.md

 ]
 ```

-Essentially they represent a tree in which each node is a sequence of `expect` functions and each child node is another sequence of `expect` functions to which we transition by giving the argument of the `ifGiven` function to the saga. `Saganario` will run and check each path in the tree from the root to any of the leaves.
+Essentially they represent a tree in which each node is a sequence of `expect` calls and each child node is yet another sequence of `expect` calls to which we transition by giving the argument of the `ifGiven` function to the saga. `Saganario` will run and check each path in the tree from the root to any of the leaves.

 ### Running tests

-The `prepareTest` function you saw earlier creates a function that you can execute and in case of an unmet expectation, it throws an error. `prepareTest` takes the saga as the first argument, then any arguments the saga itself takes and then the test scenario.
+The `prepareTest` function you saw earlier creates a function that you can execute and in case of an unmet expectation it throws an error. `prepareTest` takes the saga as the first argument, then any arguments the saga itself takes and then the test scenario.

 For example you can use `saganario` with `mocha` like so: